A data model is an abstract view over the data that hides the way it is stored physically.

 JSON Validation

 There are some specific types in JSON, and we need to know them well.
 One of the most famous validation frameworks with JSON is JSound (developed at ETH for teaching purposes), you should know the syntax very well for the scope of the course.
 See slides, for example here.
-Another checker could be JSON Schema, which is stanrdardized by the W3C.
+Another checker could be JSON Schema, which is standardized by the W3C.

 Structured Types